 The first situation here is that the dealer busts.
-If this happens, everyone who is still active on the hand is paid out at even money.
+If this happens, everyone still active is paid out at even money.
 This means that if you have a wager of $10, you will get $10 as profit.
-Players who have busted lose their wagers regardless of the dealer busting too.
+Players who have busted lose their bets regardless of the dealer busting too.

 You are paid even money here as well.
-If you wagered $10, you will get $10 for having a higher hand than the dealer.
-If you have the same total as the dealer, this is a push.
-In this situation, you don’t win anything and only get your wager back.
+If you wagered $10, you would get $10 for having a higher hand than the dealer.
+This is a push if you have the same total as the dealer.
+You don’t win anything and only get your wager back in this situation.

 And this is how a Blackjack round is played, from start to finish.
-There might be variations on how the casino approaches the soft 17 or whether it pays out 3 to 2 or 6 to 5 for a Blackjack.
+Of course, there might be variations in how the casino approaches the soft 17 or pays out 3 to 2 or 6 to 5 for a Blackjack.
 Other than that, all Blackjack rounds play out just as we described.

 In addition to the main game, some casinos enable players to make side bets.
 The most popular of these is the Blackjack insurance side bet, but you can find various other wagers depending on the casino you play at.

 Other Blackjack side bets are also popular.
-They vary from one casino to another and the player has to check what types of side bets each casino offers before playing a Blackjack round.
-This is because side bets can be quite lucrative and they are never tied to the wager outcomes of the main game.
+However, they vary from one casino to another, and the player has to check what types of side bets each casino offers before playing a Blackjack round.
+This is because side bets can be quite lucrative and are never tied to the wager outcomes of the main game.

 Some examples of side bets include betting on getting you or the dealer getting a pair as the first two cards.
 Another one is whether you and the dealer will have the same hands.

 Lastly, there are also tons of poker-related Blackjack side bets.
 These stipulate that you have to make a certain poker hand by using your cards and what the dealer has.
 The payouts here vary on how strong that poker hand is.